Ernest-30/Edtech-Analysis/README.md

 # Edtech-Analysis

 ## Overview
 In this analysis, we leveraged the power of Power BI to gain valuable insights and extract meaningful information from various datasets related to lead management and sales performance.
-The analysis focused on providing a comprehensive view of the lead journey, team performance, target areas, and outlier identification.
+The analysis focused on providing a comprehensive view of the lead journey, team performance, Lead source performance and watched demo report.

+## About the Dataset
+The dataset contains a month’s data of Edtech Business sales report.
+The dataset contains the details of the leads in various stages of the customer acquisition flow.
+The timeline covered is January to February 2022.

+#### Customer Acquisition Key Stages:

+Lead - Awareness - Consideration - Conversion

+Dataset provided contains:
+- Basic details of leads
+- Hierarchy structure of sales managers and their assigned leads
+- Lead interaction details
+- Demo watched details of leads
+- Reason for not being interested

+1.	lead_basic_details: Contains details of the leads.

+2.	sales_managers_assigned_leads_details: Contains the details of the senior and junior sales managers and their assigned leads.
+- Each senior sales manager is assigned to 4 junior sales managers.
+- Each junior sales manager is assigned few leads in each cycle (a cycle is approximately a week).

+3.	leads_interaction_details: Contains the details of call interactions of junior sales managers with the leads.
+  - A lead can drop out at any stage of the flow.
+If there is no call by the junior sales manager to the lead after a certain stage then the lead is considered as dropped at that stage.

+4.	leads_demo_watched_details: Contains the details of the demo session watched by the leads.

+5.	leads_reasons_for_no_interest: Contains the details of the reasons given by the leads for their lack of interest.

 ## Business Task